awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 1.3.0 - 2018-06-28 =
+* Added: New option: force From Email rewrite regardless of the current value.
+* Added: New option: force From Name rewrite regardless of the current value.
+* Added: New option: remove all plugin data on plugin uninstall (when user deletes it).
+* Added: Notify site admins in wp-admin area with a notice about last failed email delivery.
+Cleans up on successful delivery.
+* Added: Notify site admins in wp-admin area with a notice about possible compatibility issues with other SMTP and email delivery plugins.
+* Added: Improve User Debug Experience when doing Email Test - display helpful description and steps to fix the issue.
+* Added: New users: provide default SMTP Port value for new users based on Encryption selection.
+* Added: New users: notify about not configured plugin settings.
+* Added: New users: Recommend free WPForms Lite plugin for those who don't have it.
+* Added: SendGrid/Mailgun: provide support for multipart/alternative types of emails.
+* Added: Gmail: new button to remove connection and to connect a new Google account.
+* Fixed: Support plugin installation into /mu-plugins/ directory.
+* Fixed: SendGrid: required text/plain part of email being the first one - fixes plain text emails not having links.
+* Fixed: SendGrid and Mailgun: improperly sending plain text emails in html format.
+* Fixed: SMTP Debug output was empty in some cases.
+* Fixed: Compatibility with lots of other plugins that use Google Analytics library of different versions.
+* Fixed: "client_id is empty" is no more a problem, should be fixed.
+* Changed: For SendGrid and Mailgun allow using custom defined attachments names if present.
+Fallback to file name.
+* Changed: Gmail: switch to a wider scope to prevent possible issues in certain circumstances.
+* Changed: Remove whitespaces start/end of keys, secrets etc.
+* Changed: Improved helpful description tests of various options.
+* Changed: Improved plugin autoloading functionality.

 = 1.2.5 - 2017-02-05 =
 * Fixed: `Return path` can't be turned off.